Mining of digital currency

-If you mine digital currency such as bitcoins, you must declare this in your tax return.
-You can read more about how you should assess the value here.
+If you've mined virtual currency such as bitcoins, you must declare it in your tax return.
+You can read more about how you should assess the value below.

-Mining of digital currency means that you receive digital currency in return for verification activity.
+Mining of virtual currency means that you receive virtual currency in return for verification activity.

 What you must do